fredericbarry/marketplace-api/README.md

 A marketplace featuring merchants and products, accessible through a RESTful API

-**_This project is under development and should be used for research purposes only - it is not safe for production use_**
+**_This project is under development and should only be used for research purposes_**

+## Development environment

-## Setup
+### Setup

 - Clone the repository
 - Copy the `.env.sample` file to `.env` and fill in the values
-- Execute the `yarn` command to install dependencies
+- Execute the `yarn install` command to install dependencies
-- Execute the `node index.js` command to run the project

-## Development mode
+### Development mode

-Execute the `yarn dev` command to run the app in development mode
+- Execute the `yarn dev` command

-The [nodemon](https://yarnpkg.com/package/nodemon) tool will automatically restart the application when file changes in the project are detected
+- The [nodemon](https://yarnpkg.com/package/nodemon) tool will automatically restart the application when file changes in the project are detected

-## Changelog

-### v0.2.2

-- Refactored models for associations
-- General app code refactoring

-### v0.2.1

-- Added route-based versioning
-- Renamed internal resources
-- Code refactoring

-### v0.2.0

-- Added basic CRUD operations on products

-### v0.1.0

-- Initial release providing basic CRUD operations on merchants